Jean Eustache: Biography

 Though not a member of the Nouvelle vague, Eustache maintained ties to it, appearing as an actor in Jean-Luc Godard's Week End and editing Luc Moullet's Une aventure de Billy le Kid, which starred Jean-Pierre Léaud (the lead in Eustache's The Mother and the Whore).

 After becoming a filmmaker, Eustache maintained close ties to his friends and relatives in Pessac.
 In 1981, he was partially immobilized in an auto accident.
-He killed himself by gunshot in his Paris apartment, a few weeks before his 43rd birthday.
+He killed himself by gunshot in his Paris apartment, at age 42.

-Eustache had a son, Boris Eustache (b.
-1960), who worked on his father's second feature and appears as an actor in Eustache's short film Les Photos d'Alix.
+Eustache had a son, Boris Eustache (born 1960), who worked on his father's second feature and appears as an actor in Eustache's short film Les Photos d'Alix.

 Work

 Eustache was quoted as saying, "The films I made are as autobiographical as fiction can be".
-Because of his reluctance to discuss his personal life, it is assumed that his body of work was largely autobiographical.
-Besides his fictional shorts and features, Eustache made numerous documentaries, many of them very personal, including several shot in his hometown of Pessac and a feature-length interview with his grandmother.
+Besides his fictional shorts and features, Eustache made numerous documentaries, including several shot in his hometown of Pessac, and a feature-length interview with his grandmother.

 Eustache directed two narrative features.
 The Mother and the Whore (La maman et la putain), the first, is a 217-minute rumination on love, relationships, men and women.
 The film's central three-way romance plot focuses on Alexandre (Jean-Pierre Léaud), his girlfriend Marie (Bernadette Lafont) and the nurse he meets and falls in love with, Veronika (Françoise Lebrun).